 The capital account has also improved.
-About USD 295 million of official macro-financial assistance (IMF, World Bank's economic recovery loan and Japan Exim Bank) have been disbursed since mid-1994.
-In addition, the NBS issued in July 1994 a USD 250 million bond in the Samurai market.
-Foreign direct investment (FDI) increased from about USD 100 million in 1993 to USD 184 million in 1994, although it remains low (1,5% of GDP).
-Finally, the tight management of interbank liquidity by the NBS, in combination with the perceived stability of the Slovak crown (and, in the first half of 1995, the expectation of a revaluation against the Czech crown), has led to some short-term capital inflows.
+About US\$ 295 million of official macro-financial assistance (IMF, World Bank's Economic Recovery Loan and Japan Exim Bank) have been disbursed since mid-1994.
+In addition, the NBS issued in July 1994 a US\$ 250 million bond in the Samurai market.
+FDI increased from about US\$ 100 million in 1993 to US\$ 184 million in 1994, although it remains low (1.5% of GDP).
+Finally, the tight management of inter-bank liquidity by the NBS, in combination with the perceived stability of the Slovak crown (and, in the first half of 1995, the expectation of a revaluation against the Czech crown), has led to some short-term capital inflows.

-These favourable trends in both the current and the capital accounts have been translated into a substantial increase in reserves.
-Official foreign exchange reserves rose from USD 415 million at end-1993 to USD 2,2 billion in April 1995, or about three months of imports.
+These favourable trends in both the current and the capital account have been translated into a substantial increase in reserves.
+Official foreign exchange reserves have risen from US\$ 415 million at end-1993 to US\$ 2.2 bn in April 1995, or about 3 months of imports.

-In April 1995, the US rating agency, Standard & Poor's upgraded Slovakia's rating from BB- to BB+, or just one notch below the investment grade category.
+In April 1995, the US rating agency Standard & Poor's upgraded Slovakia's rating from BB- to BB+, or just one notch below the investment grade category.
 Moody's is also considering an upgrading of its rating to Slovakia.
 All this should have a positive impact on the country's access to the international capital markets.

 Following a 10% devaluation in July 1993, the exchange rate of the Slovak crown has been kept stable against a basket of Western currencies.
-In July 1994, the number of currencies in the basket was reduced from five to two (the Deutsch mark and the US dollar).
+In July 1994, the number of currencies in the basket was reduced from five to two (the Deutsche mark and the US dollar).
 In December 1993, the Slovak crown and the Czech crown were, respectively, devalued by 5% and revalued by 3% within the clearing system.
-However, the 3% revaluation of the Czech crown was reversed in March 1994, and in mid-May, in response to growing speculation on a revaluation of the Slovak crown within the clearing system, the devaluation of the Slovak currency was reduced from 5 to 1%.
+However, the 3% revaluation of the Czech crown was reversed in March 1994, and in mid-May, in response to growing speculation on a revaluation of the Slovak crown within the clearing system; the devaluation of the Slovak currency was reduced from 5% to 1%.

-The Slovak authorities announced in spring 1994 a plan to accelerate privatization based on a greater reliance on voucher privatization.
-As of the end of August 1994, about SKK 65 billion worth of equity had been designated for inclusion in the second wave of voucher privatization, and between September and November 1994 about 3,5 million citizens (out of a total of 3,8 million eligible citizens) had registered to buy vouchers.
+The Slovakian authorities announced in Spring 1994 a plan to accelerate privatization based on a greater reliance on voucher privatization.
+As of end-August 1994, about Sk 65 billion worth of equity had been slated for inclusion in the second wave of voucher privatization, and between September and November 1994 about 3.5 million citizens (out of a total of 3.8 million eligible citizens) had registered to buy vouchers.

-The political stalemate following the 30 September/1 October general election, and the redefinition of the privatization strategy by the new government, resulted in a significant delay of the privatization process.
-The newly elected Parliament invalidated some direct-sale privatization contracts concluded by the interim government after 6 September 1994, and the voucher scheme has been significantly scaled-down and delayed.
+The political stalemate following the September 30/October 1 general election, and the redefinition of the privatization strategy by the new government resulted in a significant delay of the privatization process.
+The newly elected Parliament invalidated some direct-sale privatization contracts concluded by the interim government after 6 September 1994, and the voucher scheme has been significantly scaled down and delayed.
 The emphasis is expected to be switched back from voucher to standard methods.
 Priority will be given to direct sales to strategic investors, including sales through instalments to managers and employees.